Stienvdh/iboiot1073-cisco-industrial-apis/04-iotod/README.md

 ## Instructions

-1. In one terminal, run the `main.py` script.
+1. In a terminal, run the `main.py` script.

 ```
 $ python3 main.py